0xAX/linux-insides/Concepts/linux-cpu-4.md

 Notification Chains
 --------------------------------------------------------------------------------

 Usually there are two sides in a publish/subscriber mechanisms.
 One side who wants to get notifications and other side(s) who generates these notifications.
 We will consider notification chains mechanism from both sides.
-We will consider `blocking notification chains` in this part, because of other types of notification chains are similar to it and differs mostly in protection mechanisms.
+We will consider `blocking notification chains` in this part, because of other types of notification chains are similar to it and differ mostly in protection mechanisms.

 Before a notification producer is able to produce notification, first of all it should initialize head of a notification chain.
 For example let's consider notification chains related to kernel [loadable modules](https://en.wikipedia.org/wiki/Loadable_kernel_module).
 If we will look in the [kernel/module.c](https://github.com/torvalds/linux/blob/master/kernel/module.c) source code file, we will see following definition: